 Since there is no need to harvest bone from the patient’s hip for BMP, recipients were spared donor site pain.
 Complications from the graft harvest site are also eliminated with the use of bone morphogenic protein.

-Drs.
-C. Garrett, B. Garrett, Blundell, Hanley, or Wiley would be happy to discuss all grafting options with you at the time of consultation.
+Dr. Garrett, Dr. Blundell, Dr. Hanley, Dr. Clyburn, Dr. Wiley and Dr. Garrett would be happy to discuss all grafting options with you at the time of consultation.